NewKnowledge/simon-deep-net/README.md

 ```

 #### tests
 There are two tests inluded with this package, MessageHandler_Test and SimonRestListener_Test.
 The SimonRestListener_Test is a simple module designed to test the functionality of a pickled model added to this package.
-To test your model with this code, run the following command, substituting the name of your model file for "model.pkl":
+To test your model with this code, run the following command, substituting the name of your model file for "model.pkl" (or name your model "localmodel.pkl" and omit the --modelName option completely):
 ``` bash
 python -m test.SimonRestListener_Test --modelName model.pkl
 ```
-In order to run the MessageHandler_Test, which is only used for the kafka version of the api, run the following command:
+In order to run the MessageHandler_Test, which is only used for the kafka version of the api, run the following command (there presently appears to be a bug in this test...):
 ```bash
 python -m unittest -v ./test/MessageHandler_Test.py
 ```